 Here are some Youtube videos people have taken at events in our Village Hall

 The Village Hall is managed by the Rum Community Association.
 Please email email@example.com for more information on booking the Village Hall for your event.

-There are two public payphones on Rum.
-One is located in the Kinloch Castle Hostel bootroom and the other is on the shore road by the Craft Shop - in the red phone box.
+There is one public payphone on Rum.
+It is located on the shore road by the Craft Shop - in the red phone box.

 There is limited mobile phone reception on Rum but connection is often possible in front Kinloch Castle or by the Village Hall.
 There are some areas out of the village where a signal is received such as up on the hilltops - but this is not reliable.

 There is wireless internet in Kinloch Hostel for guests and a coin-operated computer with internet access is available at the Village Hall.
 The Village Hall is open everyday.

 There are two public toilets at the village campsite which is a 10 minute walk from the ferry terminal.
 There are also toilets in the Village Hall which is a 25 minute walk from the ferry terminal.
 There is also a composting toilet at the ferry terminal.

 In summer the village campsite has two hot showers.
 If you are not staying over at the campsite, you may still have a shower as a day visitor.
 Showers for day visitors are £1.50 per person and please limit your shower to 5 minutes.
 The honesty box can be found on the side of the shower block.

 There are fresh water taps at the village campsite and also one on the Old Pier.
 You can also fill your water bottle at the Village Hall where there is another outdoor tap.
 Drinking water on Rum is chlorinated and is sourced at Coire Dubh - the same water source as the hyrdo-electric sheme that powers the whole village.